barbarer/py4e-int/_sources/14-objects/14-exercises.rst

     - :class: Correct, the class keyword defines an object but does not create the object.
       :.*: Try again!
 Note that keywords are case-sensitive.

+.. fillintheblank:: word_output

+   _________ is a convention that is used to represent the instance of a class and to access the attributes and methods of the class.

+  - :[s]elf: Correct, 'self' is not a keyword but a convention that is used for this purpose :.*: Try again!

 .. mchoice:: object_oriented_output
     :practice: T
     :answer_a: Grass type pokemon name is Bulbasaur